YerevaNN/yerevann.github.io/_posts/2015-08-15-diabetic-retinopathy-detection-contest-what-we-did-wrong.md

 Ideally we would like to have a loss function that implements the kappa metric.
 But we didn't risk to implement a new layer in Caffe.
 [Jeffrey De Fauw](http://jeffreydf.github.io/diabetic-retinopathy-detection/#the-opening) has implemented some continuous approximation of kappa metric using Theano with a lot of success.

 When we switched to 0,1 vs 2,3,4 classification, I thought 2-neuron softmax would be better than Euclidean loss because of the second neuron: it might bring some information that could help to obtain better score.
-But after some tests I saw that the sum of the activations of the two softmax neurons tends to to 1, so the second neuron does not bring new information.
-So, the rest of the training was done using Euclidean loss (although I am not sure if that was the best option).
+But after some tests I saw that the sum of the activations of the two softmax neurons tends to 1, so the second neuron does not bring new information.
+The rest of the training was done using Euclidean loss (although I am not sure if that was the best option).

-We logged the output of Caffe into a file, then plotted the graphs of training and validation losses using a [Python script written](https://github.com/YerevaNN/Caffe-python-tools/blob/master/plot_loss.py) by Hrayr:
+We logged the output of Caffe into a file, then plotted the graphs of training and validation losses using a [Python script](https://github.com/YerevaNN/Caffe-python-tools/blob/master/plot_loss.py) written by Hrayr:

 {% highlight bash %}
 ./build/tools/caffe train -solver=solver.prototxt &> log_g_g_01v234_40r-2-40r-2-40r-2-40r-4-256rd0.5-256rd0.5-wd0-lr0.001.txt